-1. Support activities mainly led by the students themselves (Peer Tutors) aiming for success of all students
+1. Support activities mainly led by the students themselves Aiming for develop of all students

-Peer Tutor system is a support system for students with disabilities providing support in the daily academic matters and where the students are the core.
 The University officials are supporting those students regarding their skills and economic issues, and issue the Peer Tutor Activity Certificate for those who meet the requirements.
-Students with disabilities themselves are enthusiastically involved in the support activities as well as the Peer Tutors in the various support teams under the supervision of OSD.
+Students with disabilities themselves are subjectively involved in the support activities as well as the Peer Tutors in the various disability supporting teams under the supervision of Accessibility Division for Students with Disabilities.

-As a part of its effort to increase awareness regarding support of students with disabilities, OSD holds a general course named, “Symbiosis-Campus: How to Support Students with Disabilities” aiming to spread understanding and solidarity among students and their disabled colleagues.
+As a part of its effort to increase the awareness regarding support of students with disabilities, Accessibility Division for Students with Disabilities implements a general course named, “Symbiosis-Campus: How to Support Students with Disabilities” aiming to spread understanding and solidarity among students and their disabled colleagues.

 2. Specialty and nature of support components based on each graduate and undergraduate schools and departments

-Based on the general policy of the university all the educational organizations must take the responsibility in regards to the support of students with disabilities.
-Based on this principle, support that corresponds with the characteristic of each field of study is secured for all the students.
+In accordance to the general policy of the university, all educational organizations should take the responsibility in regards to the support of students with disabilities.
+Based on this principle, support that corresponds with the characteristic of each field of study is secured for all students.

-At the admission stage for students with disabilities, the educational organizations that they are affiliated with and OSD work together to give admission guidance to evaluate the needs and the actual support components.
+At the admission stage for students with disabilities, the educational organizations that they are affiliated with and Accessibility Division for Students with Disabilities mutually give admission guidance to evaluate the needs and the actual support components.

 3. Well-rounded support system based on disability sciences

-University of Tsukuba has the largest group of researchers that specialize in the field of disability sciences and are the core members of the support system.
+University of Tsukuba has the largest group of researchers in Japan who are specialize in the field of disability sciences and are the core members of the support system.
 Thus, advice and guidance concerning all types of support are provided based on specialist points of view.
-For more details about the support matters please refer to the related page.